semmelsamu/router/README.md

 ## Installation

-Copy the `src/semmelsamu/router` folder to a static location on your webserver.
+Copy the unzipped repository to a static location on your webserver.

 ## Setup